Tips for Recovery after Breast Surgery

 - Feeling emotional is normal, especially when you’re tired and uncomfortable

-- Self-doubt and self-questioning is not uncommon but is also not helpful to recovery
+- Self-doubt and self-questioning are not uncommon but are also not helpful in recovery

 - Adopt a wait-and-see perspective and give your results time